Love on the Danube: Kissing Stars

 So if I figure correctly, Abril loses her share of the ranch plus half of all her savings and the sale price of her condo.
 “You’re investing $10 to get back $5!”
 She has to find a new and cheaper place while working for a company which offered her a job out of guilt.
 But that’s OK because she has the satisfaction of helping her cousin achieve her dream and knowing that her family ranch will be in the hands of someone who will preserve its legacy and not in the hands of a greedy bank.
 Methinks Abril got the short end of the stick, and I really wouldn’t encourage her to put this on her resume.
 On her way back to Boston, in a considerably worse financial situation than when she left, Diego enters stage left at the Iguazú Falls, to save the day.
 He has had a think, and decides that he has been too proud and will now let Abril be his partner in the ranch instead of paying her the cash as long as she stays there with him in Argentina.
 He loves her, she loves him, and Abril decides that is a fine idea and they kiss.

 Juan Pablo Di Pace, who played Diego, was very handsome and charismatic and Julie Gonzalo has never looked lovelier.
 They were both born in Argentina and were pretty good together.
 The rest of the cast were all local actors, and they were all great.
 The Argentinian setting was interesting and beautiful.
 It all looked pretty authentic to me, except their gaucho clothes looked a little costume-y.
 But I felt like Abril thoughtlessly discounted Belinda’s desire to sell the Ranch and Diego rubbed me the wrong way as well.
-He was inflexible and stubborn off and on through most of the movie added to a chip of class warfare of his shoulder.
+He was inflexible and stubborn off and on throughout most of the movie in addition to that chip of class warfare on his shoulder.
 At the end of the day, the things that bugged me outweighed what I liked.

 Rating: 6 out of 10.